Note: In this resource, “user testing” refers to the general process, while UserTesting signifies our organization and platform.

 He concludes, “We often spend our energy debating because we don’t have enough data, and continuous user testing gives us another tool to collect that data.
 And that means we can focus on results and ship what actually works rather than what hypothetically works.”

-3. A human-centered approach offers a greater ROI, from increased revenue, conversion rates, to customer retention.
-Investing time and resources into UX will also help you create brand advocates—loyal users who not only use your product, but sing your praises to their friends, family and colleagues.
+3. A human-centered approach offers a greater ROI, from increased revenue and conversion rates to customer retention.
+Investing time and resources into UX will also help you create brand advocates—loyal users who not only use your product but sing your praises to their friends, family, and colleagues.

-4. Aside from increasing your revenue, user testing also reduces costs, including development and customer support fees.
+4. Besides increasing your revenue, user testing reduces costs, including development and customer support fees.
 QA testing alone may not be enough to discover that the feature that took months in the making isn’t actually prioritized by users, or that the previously existing navigation design is preferred over the new design by customers.

 5. User testing also allows you to pinpoint customers’ pain points and receive an unbiased opinion.
-In order to design user-friendly experiences, you need to understand your customers.
+To design user-friendly experiences, you need to understand your customers.
 And the sooner you realize that how your product appears to them may not align with what you see, the sooner you can cut out blind spots and improve their experience.